BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_04_sequence.md

 [here](tutorial-advanced/asynchronous_nodes.md).
 :::

-## StatefulAsyncAction
+## StatefulActionNode

-The __StatefulAsyncAction__ is the preferred way to implement asynchronous Actions.
+The __StatefulActionNode__ is the preferred way to implement asynchronous Actions.

 It is particularly useful when your code contains a __request-reply pattern__, i.e. when the action sends an asynchronous request to another process,